 ARTICLE III: MEMBERSHIP AND GOVERNING BODIES

-2. Each member of the General Assembly will receive a voting card with his or her name written on one side of the card.
+Subsection B. Each Member of the General Assembly will receive a voting card with his or her name written on one side of the card.

-3. Article VII of these bylaws states the rights, responsibilities, duties, rules of apportionment, and membership procedure for members of the General Assembly.
+Subsection C. Article VII of these bylaws states the rights, responsibilities, duties, rules of apportionment, and membership procedure for Members of the General Assembly.

 iii.
 Attorney General